The Preventable Harm Project

 Writing detailed evidence in my capacity as a medically retired healthcare professional, in early 2009, I had no experience of being a researcher.
 At that time, I was simply determined to demonstrate that the assessment used by the UK government to assess disabled people for financial support was fatally flawed.
 I am a disabled woman, and a medically retired veteran of the Women’s Royal Air Force medical branch, whose honesty had been challenged by an unaccountable private company by the name of Atos Healthcare conducting a flawed disability assessment.
 The assessment results challenged my moral compass by suggesting that I was dishonest, and so the research began guided at the time by my feelings of outrage.

 In September 2008 the New Labour government adopted a new method of assessing disabled people on long-term out-of-work benefits in order to restrict access to disability benefit.
 Unfortunately, despite the fact that a War Pension is a medical military pension and not a disability benefit, this included replacing what was once the medical evaluation of disabled veterans with the new assessment, which disregards clinical opinion.
 In December 2008 I was met by a young man from Atos Healthcare, claiming to be a doctor but refusing to offer any form of ID.
-He resisted eye contact creating tension, then asked a multitude of questions from a laptop which were unrelated to my health.
+Staring at his laptop to resist eye contact, which created tension, he asked a multitude of questions which were unrelated to my health.
 Suspicions were aroused.
-Suspicions became concerns when, a few weeks later in early 2009, I received a very hostile letter from the Service Personnel and Veterans Agency (SPVA) advising that there had been no deterioration in my health, or increased disability, and I was warned not to ask again for a medical review of my War Pension.
+Suspicions became concerns when, a few weeks later in early 2009, I received a very hostile letter from the Service Personnel and Veterans Agency (SPVA) advising that there had been no deterioration in my health, or increased disability, and I was warned not to ask again for a medical review of my War Pension, which would risk having the entire pension removed.
 This negative decision and hostile letter content challenged my integrity, and so began my personal voyage of research discovery.
-I didn’t know that it would take ten years to complete.
+I didn’t know it would take ten years to complete (2009-2019).

 Detailed research needs detailed evidence.
 My research meant that I successfully challenged the SPVA decision and, not only was the decision against my claim for an increase in my War Pension reversed, but every following request for a review of my War Pension was successful.